-- Seat 1, Councilman Owens, service began in 2012, Seat open for election in 2020
+- Seat 1, Councilmember Mike Owens, service began in 2012, office open for election in 2024

-- Seat 2, Councilman Mavity, service began in 2014, Seat open for re-election in 2018
+- Seat 2, Councilmember Theresa Mavity, service began in 2014, office open for election in 2022

-- Seat 3, Councilman Mendiola, service began in 2016, Seat open for election in 2020
+- Seat 3, Councilmember Vince Mendiola, service began in 2016, office open for election in 2024

-- Seat 4, Councilman Billingsley, service began in 2010, Seat open for re-election in 2018
+- Seat 4, Councilmember Ashley Maden, service began in 2022, office open for election in 2026

-- Seat 5, Councilman Brooks, service began in 2008, Seat open for re-election in 2020
+- Seat 5, Councilmember Pam Coats, service began in 2020, office open for election in 2024

 City Attorney Kent Maher has been advising the Council since October 1, 1989.
-The City Attorney provides all the civil and non-criminal legal services for the City.
-The City Attorney is appointed by the Mayor with the advice and consent of the City Council.
-Kent is called upon to advise the Mayor, Council, City Manager, City department heads and offices on matters and procedures of the City that must be in conformity with the law.
-The City Attorney formulates Ordinances and Resolutions according to state and local laws.
-The District Attorney’s office, acting as the City Prosecutor, provides City criminal services.
+The City Attorney is the legal adviser of the Mayor, City Council and all officers and departments of the City in all matters respecting the affairs of the City and performs such duties as may be required by the City Council or prescribed by ordinance.
+The City Attorney is appointed by the Mayor with the advice and consent of the Council.
+Kent advises on a wide range of legal, procedural and personnel matters affecting the City and formulates ordinances and resolutions according to state and local laws.
+The District Attorney’s office, acting as the City Prosecutor, provides City criminal prosecution services.